liesnikov/extensible-elaborator/paper/main.md

 The inference or "solving" can be not only automatic but also interactive or partially automatic.
 For example, holes in Agda, proof obligations and canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq, and holes in Haskell [@koppelSearchingEntangledProgram2022].
 All these mechanisms use different solvers and have various degrees of extensibility.
-They are usually not isolated from each other and can therefore interact in the way the user expects them to (for example, in this case between implicits and instances [@agdausersPerformanceRegressionIssue2018]).
+They are usually not isolated from each other and can therefore interact in the way the user expects them to, for example in case between implicits and instances [@agdausersPerformanceRegressionIssue2018].

 In all of these examples, the solvers evolved organically over time together with the language.
 Coq historically struggled with similar issues in the elaborator: for example, Canonical Structures wasn't properly documented for 15 years